 Three years passed.
 The boyfriend and I got increasingly busy with our pursuits and it became ridiculous to have only the weekends to share.
 And we lived about five miles from one another!
 On October 1, 2014. my clothes, meager furniture, books, habits and tastes went to share space with his home office, show props, his laidback schedule and very foreign palate.
 There were clashes between chores and clutter, adjustments to moods and routines.
 We do better nowadays.
 He’s a dear and a delight.
 I love coming home to him.
 He travels for work and I pretend-sulk as he packs for yet another trip.

 I miss him when he leaves.
 But then when I’m alone, I get to visit the bachelorette pad in my head.
-I find, to my delight, that the person who I thought moved out years ago still lived there and has not changed that much at all.
+I find, to my delight, that the person who I thought moved out years ago still lives there and has not changed that much at all.